Total Live Articles: 430

 All patients:

-• Offer regular topical emollient (to reduce scale & itch) PLUS
+• Offer regular topical emollient (to reduce scale and itch) PLUS

-• Further topical therapy (depending on site affected as shown below)
+• Further topical therapy (depending on the affected sites, as outlined below)

-1st line Potent corticosteroid + vitamin D once daily for 4 weeks
+1 Potent corticosteroid PLUS vitamin D once daily for 4 weeks

-Administered at different times: 1 in the morning and 1 in the evening.
+The steroid and vitamin D should be administered at different times (1 in the morning and 1 in the evening)

-3rd line Stop the vitamin D and offer:
+3 Stop the topical vitamin D and give:

 • Potent corticosteroid twice daily for 4 weeks, OR